FunnyWolf/Viper/docs/en/guide/routeproxy.md

 + View the routes in all Sessions.

-## Port Forwarding

-+ View the port forwarding configurations of all Sessions.

 ## Internal Network Proxy

 + The internal network proxy can add two types of proxies: socks4a and socks5.